 The Auburn Bike Park Committee

-The Auburn Bike Park Committee is a group of local residents, business owners, cyclists and cycling advocates coordinating the effort to bring a bike park to Auburn.
-The Auburn Bike Park Project is a partnership between the Auburn Area Recreation and Park District (ARD) and the Auburn Bike Park Committee.
-Our efforts to bring a bike park to Auburn are well under way and we are working with the community of families and bicycle enthusiasts to make The Auburn Bike Park a reality.
+The Auburn Bike Park Committee is a volunteer group of local residents, business owners, cyclists and cycling advocates coordinating the effort to bring a bike park to Auburn.
+The Auburn Bike Park Project began as a partnership between the Auburn Area Recreation and Park District (ARD) and the Auburn Bike Park Committee.
+In 2014, ARD signed a Memorandum of Understanding (MOU) with the Auburn Trail Alliance (ATA) to help fundraise, construct and maintain the Auburn Bike Park.
+The ATA is a 501c3 organization representing a multi-user group of mountain bikers, equestrians, hikers/runners working to build community, respect and safety in and around the Auburn trail system.
+Collectively, our efforts to bring a bike park to Auburn are well under way and we are working with the community of families and bicycle enthusiasts to make the Auburn Bike Park a reality.

 What is a pump track?